stanley-1/tp/docs/team/stanley-1.md

 * **Revamped Feature**: Enhanced ability for users to obtain help or in-app guidance. [\#50](https://github.com/AY2122S1-CS2103T-F11-4/tp/pull/50), [\#127](https://github.com/AY2122S1-CS2103T-F11-4/tp/pull/127)
   * What it does:
     * Allows users to access in-app guidance by typing in `help <COMMAND>` where `<COMMAND>` refers to a command of the user's choice.
-    * For example, `help add` will return an overview of the `add` command, including its expected input format and an example for the user to learn/recall the use of the `add` command.
   * Justification:
     * This command allows users to quickly refer to in-app guidance and perform their desired function correctly, without having to open the User Guide.
   * Highlights: